benui-dev/notgdc-site/README.md

   * [ ] Don't show blue underscore on hover
 * [ ] Work out what is causing the unknown checkbox that is last in the list on the archive page
+* [ ] Update tag colour system
+  * [ ] Make it procedural?
+Some kind of list of colours and then it auto-assigns them?
+  * [ ] Colours should match new site colours

 #### Done